Electronic Resources and Research Databases

 Learning Express Library (funded by LiLI) is a resource to help you learn new computer skills, study for standardized tests like the ACT or SAT, assist in earning your GED, prepare for Real Estate licensing, and more.

 LiLI is a collection of shared databases provided by Libraries Linking Idaho.
 The subjects range from academic, to auto repair, to art, to health--nearly every topic will find some treatment.
 Log in with your zip code and city to access any database.

 MUZZY Online is the award winning language program, hailed by kids, parents, teachers, and librarians world-wide.
 In eight languages, MUZZY Online is a comprehensive, interactive, and fun way to learn a second language.

-NoveList K-8 (funded by LiLI) is just like the adult version of NoveList above, but targeted at younger readers.
+NoveList K-8 (funded by LiLI) is just like the adult version of NoveList, but targeted at younger readers.
 You can find books based on authors, genres, or any category you can think of.
 Find the titles of every book in a series or individual books, all complete with plot synopses.
 If your son or daughter wants something good to read, but can't find anything, give NoveList K-8 a try.

 OverDrive is a service that allows you to download eAudio and eBooks to your Amazon Kindle, Barnes & Noble Nook, Apple iDevice, or one of several other e-readers or MP3 players.
 Go to our OverDrive Site, establish an Adobe username and password, and check out our newest way to enjoy your favorite authors.
 Holds on digital materials are available.
 Ebooks and eAudio check out for two weeks with no renewals.